TaskaRaine/Ancient-Tools/README.md

 [Version 1.0.0](https://github.com/TaskaRaine/Ancient-Tools/releases/download/1.0.0/AncientTools_V1.0.0.zip)

 ### Change Log
+#### Version 1.5.10
+Wedges can now be smithed on an anvil.
+This should allow them to be made from end-game materials.
+Thanks for the report, Alatyr!

+Revisited the Primitive Survival patch for hides to address a compatibility issue that has cropped up again with recent versions of PS.
+Reported by many folks on the ModDB, namely, Poompers, Massive_Legend, XeneWarf, and gndrneutralnoun

+Added a dependsOn property to capreoline brain patches.
+They were attempting to patch even when the caprepline mod was not installed.

+Dynamic texture paths have been moved from cart item/entity texture properties and placed into attributes to prevent a false warning of textures not found in the client log.
+Adjusted some code logic to accomodate this.
+Thanks Diometus for the report!

+#### Version 1.5.9
+Updated the Russian translation of the mod.
+Thank you SO MUCH to Vulpeep and DonBitcoin who contributed extensive efforts to make this translation wonderfully polished.

+Updated the English lang file slightly to replace player action words with icon prompts where applicable.

+The mod now uses VS 1.18.8 rc-1 as a dependancy properly now.
+The mod was built with .Net7 and requires .Net7 versions of Vintage Story.
+If you're using 1.18.8 or later, you're good.

 #### Version 1.5.8
 Ancient Tools is now built upon the .Net7 framework and will be the only framework supported going forward.